labs12-section-calendar-template/Front-End/README.md

 product.
 Please contact the contributors of this app on their social media accounts at the top of this page.

+## Pull Requests

+Please submit a pull request with your changes after carefully reviewing and testing your code.
+Make sure to update the README.md file with the details of your code.
+Remember to follow the Contributor Covenant and MIT License guidelines when adding your changes to our app.

 ## Attribution